GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 a new session starts (unless **-C** is given), it initializes all parameters to the GMT defaults [9]_, then tries to open the file ``gmt.conf`` in the current directory [10]_.
-If not found, it will look for that file in a sub-directory ``/.gmt`` of your home directory, and finally in your home directory itself.
+If not found, it will look for that file in a sub-directory ``.gmt`` of your home directory, and finally in your home directory itself.
 If successful, the session will read the contents and set the default values to those provided in the file.
 By editing this file you can affect features such as pen thicknesses used for maps, fonts and